AaronZ345/ISDrama/README.md

 - 2025.07: We released the full dataset of MRSDrama!
 - 2025.07: ISDrama is accepted by ACMMM 2025!

-## TODO List

-✅ Release the full dataset.

-✅ Release the evaluation code.

-🔲 Release the main model code.

 ## Key Features

 - We develop MRSDrama, the first **multimodal recorded spatial drama dataset**, accompanying videos, scripts, alignments, positions, and textual prompts.